Space-Engineers-Modding/modding-reference/_doc/tools/3d-modelling/seut/troubleshooting/error-codes.md

 `SEUT: Invalid Build Stage setup.
 Cannot have BS2 but no BS1, or BS3 but no BS2.`

 ### (016)
-`SEUT: Cannot find preset '[PRESET NAME]' source material.
+`SEUT: Cannot find preset '[PRESET]' source material.
 Node Tree cannot be created.
 Re-link 'MatLib_Presets.blend'!`

 ### (017)
 `SEUT Error: Path ([PATH]) does not point to a 'Materials'-folder.`